 Three hiking trails (plus a number of connecting minor subtrails) lead through this primeval, emerald-tinged forest, which remained totally untouched until the 1930s.
 The shortest is about 1km and the longest is 2km and all are clearly marked and easy going – perfect for families.
 As you walk amid the forest, the atmosphere is eerie, with the monstrous leaves of the coco de mer soaring 30m to a sombre canopy of huge fronds.
 Signs indicate some of the other endemic trees to look out for (there are more than 50 other indigenous plants and trees), including several varieties of pandanus (screw pines) and latanier palms.
+This is also home one of only two populations of the giant bronze gecko, and 14 endemic reptile and amphibian species.

 There's an informative visitor centre, cafe and excellent shop on-site.